hyperstudio/parserbot/README.md

 Parserbot
 =========

-Parserbot wants to be your one-stop shop for natural language parsing, tagging, and entity extraction.
+Parserbot is your one-stop shop for natural language parsing, tagging, and entity extraction.
 It wraps a variety of services and APIs into one app for easy parsing and cross-reference.
 Currently:

 - [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml)
 - [DBpedia](http://dbpedia.org)